 All lab personnel shall be familiar with SBCCD's Emergency Operations Plan (EOP).
 This plan contains emergency telephone numbers and spill response contacts for the college.
 A copy of the Emergency Response procedures are summarized in the campus specific Emergency Flip-Charts, displayed on the wall in each classroom space.
-The EOP can be accessed electronically at https://sbccd.edu/district-services/police-department/crime-prevention/emergency-preparedness.php.
+The EOP can be accessed electronically at SBCCD Emergency Preparedness website here.